I Am A Drinnie

 Art Connects – Across Borders

-Since its founding in 2022, KUNST FÜR ANGELN e.V. has pursued the goal of sustainably enriching the northernmost region of Schleswig-Holstein with contemporary art and intensifying creative exchange with Danish artists.
+Since its founding in 2022, KUNST FÜR ANGELN has pursued the goal of sustainably enriching the northernmost region of Schleswig-Holstein with contemporary art and intensifying creative exchange with Danish artists.
 The geographical proximity to the German-Danish border is deliberately understood as a cultural opportunity: art becomes a unifying element across languages, generations, and artistic positions.

 Over 100 artworks form a diverse panorama: works by around 20 Danish artists, pieces from the private Roosen-Trinks collection, loaned works, and—presented publicly for the first time—works by students of the Sønderjyllands Art School.
-The exhibition is complemented by rotating presentations in Angeln and Sønderb- org, as well as workshops for children led by Danish artists.
+The exhibition was complemented by rotating presentations in Angeln and Sønderb- org, as well as workshops for children led by Danish artists.

 Voices on the Exhibition

-“Our upcoming exhibition theme ‘I Am a Drinnie’ carries a wealth of associations and interpretations.
+“Our exhibition theme ‘I Am a Drinnie’ carries a wealth of associations and interpretations.
 The works by the young students from Sønderborg fit the theme perfectly and enrich the exhibition tremendously.
 It is particularly valuable that these young talents are personal- ly present, allowing for direct dialogue with the audience.”

-Curator Thomas Lunau adds:
+Curator Thomas Lunau added:

 “The title ‘I Am a Drinnie’ opens up so many possibilities for interpretation.
 The younger generation in particular feels addressed by the term and finds its very own artistic definition of it.”